elettronike/EN020_nomograph/README.md

 ### V1.0

-First release of the chart in svg, png, pdf formats.
+First release of the Reactance chart in svg, png, pdf formats.
 The dimensions are intended to fit A4 paper.